Writing for the 21st century

 One example is shorter paragraphs.
-(Although maybe not this short.)

 - How your readers engage with web content.

 - Why ‘print writing’ conventions don’t always work online, and what to do about it with confidence and clarity.

 - Style guides and why you need them.

 maximum impact with this course!

 FREQUENTLY ASKED QUESTIONS